AdrianGev/AdrianGev/README.md

-- Hello, I’m @AdrianGev and I just got here.
+- Hello, I’m @AdrianGev and I hate Fusion 360.
-- I’m interested in not being bad at Java.
+- I’m interested in data science 🤓.
-- I’m currently learning Java. (maybe C in the future idk)
+- I’m currently learning R and Python.
 - I’m not looking to collaborate.
--  How to reach me?
-Good question.
+-  I pretty much know Java and JS completely.

 <!---
 AdrianGev/AdrianGev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.